moorepants/dissertation/acknowledgements.rst

 Anchor Orthotics and Prosthetics helped out and donated materials for the body harnesses.

+I made use of many software packages to analyze data, make plots, and build this dissertation, most of which are open source.
+I'd like to thank all the thousands of people involved in developing all the open source software tools that I use.
+And in particular, I'd like to thank Matthias Troffaes for helping me get his `sphinx bibtex extension<https://github.com/mcmtroffaes/sphinxcontrib-bibtex>`_ working with my bibliographic data in the final weeks.

 I'd like to thank the Fulbright program.
 The experiences I gained through it are invaluable and have affected my life in so many ways.
 Programs like these are essential for promoting understanding among cultures and building bonds